 "Sometimes they don't realise they are about to be lapped.
 They have to be careful and get out of the way".

-His second place in the comeback even hid a huge flaw of the Bridgestone tyres, which are also very good at the distance: the fast lap, i.e. the qualifying performance, is seriously inadequate.
+His comeback to second place even hid a huge flaw of the Bridgestone tyres, which are also very good over the distance: the single lap, i.e. the qualifying performance, is seriously inadequate.
 The morning session, with a dry tarmac, saw the Brazilian 3 seconds behind Mark Webber and Giancarlo Fisichella, 2 seconds behind Jarno Trulli and Nick Heidfeld, 1.5 seconds behind Jacques Villeneuve and away from all the others, excluding only Jordan and Minardi.
 Jean Todt admits:

 "Rubens' tyres at the end were in better condition than the ones we changed last year after just 100 kilometres.
 We could have used softer compounds".